chuva-io/less-docs/docs/shared-modules.md

 ## Importing Shared Modules

-Here's an example of importing the example Model above:
+Here's how you would import the example Model above:

 <Tabs groupId="programming-language" queryString="programming-language">